ChIDE icon ChIDE

 If the program execution has failed and is taking too long to complete, then the abort command can be used to stop the program.

-The contents in the debug command window can be cleared by clicking the command View | Clear Debug Command Window.
+The contents in the debug command pane can be cleared by clicking the command View | Clear Debug Command Pane.

 Compiling and Linking C/C++ Programs

 ChIDE can also compile and link an edited C/C++ program in the editing pane using C and C++ compilers.
 By default, the ChIDE is configured to use the latest Microsoft Visual Studio .NET installed in your Windows to compile C and C++ programs.
-The environment variables and commands for the Visual Studio compiler can be modified in the individual startup configuration file _chrc in the user's home directory, which can be opened for editing as shown in Figure 9.
+The environment variables and commands for the Visual Studio compiler can be modified in the individual startup configuration file _chrc in the user's home directory, which can be opened for editing as shown in Figure 12.
 In Linux, ChIDE uses compilers gcc and g++ to compile C and C++ programs, respectively.
 The default compiler can be changed by modifying the C/Ch/C++ property file cpp.properties which can be opened under the command Options.

-The output and error messages for compiling a C or C++ program are displayed in the output window of the ChIDE.
-In windows, compiling a program will create an object file with file extension .obj.
+The command Tools | Compile as shown in Figure 34 can be used to compile a program.
+The output and error messages for compiling a C or C++ program are displayed in the output pane of the ChIDE.
+In Windows, compiling a program will create an object file with file extension .obj.
 The object file can be linked using the command Tools | Link to create an executable program.
 The executable in Windows has file extension .exe.
-If a Makefile is available in the current directory, the command Tools | Build will invoke the Makefile to build an application.
-The command Tools | Go will execute the developed executable program.

 Buffers in ChIDE

-ChIDE has 20 buffers each containing a file.
-The Buffers menu can be used to switch between buffers, either by selecting the file name or using the Previous and Next commands.
+ChIDE has 20 buffers by default, each containing a file.
+The number of the default buffers can be changed in the user option file.
+The Buffers menu can be used to switch between buffers, either by selecting the file name or using the Buffer | Previous File and Buffer | Next File commands.

 When all the buffers contain files, then opening a new file causes a buffer to be reused which may require a file to be saved.
 In this case an alert is displayed to ensure the user wants the file saved.